 Some years ago they had been cleared from the Capital City but some months back, they have since moved back to the streets.
 This poses a big security problem because it is hard to differentiate the legitimate beggars from fraudsters.

-The down town area of River Road, Muthurwa, Gikomba, Kariokor and Archives are the most unsafe because many unemployed people are usually hovering around, selling fake mobile phones filled in with mud and defrauding unsuspecting innocent people.
-However, the central business district is somehow secure but this doesn’t mean you walk with your bag wide open exposing your mac or iphone.
-When withdrawing money from an ATM, it is good to always be aware of the place very well, I always use ATMS in shopping malls because it is easy to raise alarm or shout if someone tries to steal you off.
+The downtown area of River Road, Muthurwa, Gikomba, Kariokor and Archives are the most unsafe because many unemployed people are usually hovering around, selling fake mobile phones filled in with mud and defrauding unsuspecting innocent people.
+However, the central business district is somehow secure but this doesn’t mean you walk with your bag wide open exposing your mac or iPhone.
+When withdrawing money from an ATM, it is good to always be aware of the place very well, I always use ATMs in shopping malls because it is easy to raise alarm or shout if someone tries to steal you off.
 Check out this post to see the most insecure estates in Nairobi

-I am not sure whether to call this politics or tribalism or something else and honestly this is a major challenge.
+I’m not sure whether to call this politics or tribalism or something else and honestly this is a major challenge.
 You commonly find small gatherings of people talking and arguing about politics.
 This can cause tension but really this can’t be a reason to make you think twice about moving to Nairobi.
 Some of the demonstrations can lead to violence and chase offs with the police.

-Most of the people don’t want to follow the laws and order, however they try to look for short cuts to solve their problems. e.g when caught by a traffic police or Kanjos, one will be willing to offer a bribe rather than go to the court which will charge them a heavy fine.
+Most of the people don’t want to follow the laws and order, however, they try to look for short cuts to solve their problems. e.g when caught by traffic police or Kanjos, one will be willing to offer a bribe rather than go to the court which will charge them a heavy fine.
 Another example, for your documents(e.g company registration documents) to be processed, some people will offer to give a bribe for their documents to be processed fast.
-However the government is trying hard in eradicating this.
+However, the government is trying hard in eradicating this.